ch-greams/recipe-book-app/tools/recipe-scraper/README.md

     - Identifying units and measurements should be mostly possible using regex

-    - With removed measurements - basically, only name of the ingredient is left, but you need to link it with real food and that will be complicated (although alternative products might be handy)
+    - With removed measurements - basically, only name of the ingredient is left, but you need to link it with real food and that will be complicated (although alternative foods might be handy)

 - `instructions` should be formatted into something that will make sense with the RBA data model, or ***model needs to be evolved to be more compatible with recipes in the outside world***